pombreda/lepl/doc-src/index.rst

 ..
 [1] These features rely on the most ambitious changes in the new
        2.0 core and so are not yet as reliable or efficient as the rest of the code.
-This will be adressed in the 2.1 release.
+This will be addressed in the 2.1 release.

 Download